PHPCompatibility/PHPCompatibilitySymfony/README.md

 ## Changelog

+### 1.2.0 - 2021-02-16

+* Added new `PHPCompatibilitySymfonyPolyfillPHP80` ruleset.
+* The recommended version of the [Composer PHPCS plugin] is now `^0.7.0`, which offers compatibility with Composer 2.0.
+* The ruleset is now also tested against PHP 7.4 and 8.0.
+    Note: full PHP 7.4 support is only available in combination with PHP_CodeSniffer >= 3.5.6.
+    Note: runtime PHP 8.0 support is only available in combination with PHP_CodeSniffer >= 3.5.7, full support is expected in PHP_CodeSniffer 3.6.0.

 ### 1.1.3 - 2020-07-19

 * `PHPCompatibilitySymfonyPolyfillPHP72` ruleset: allow for four polyfilled `PHP_FLOAT_*` constants, which were added in `polyfill-php72` version `1.16.0`.